 I invite you to visit my professional profile page.
 You can either click a link below that says "Website: Visit Web Site", or you may simply click this link: My Professional Page

-Xiao Ma is an Assistant Professor of Business Analytics in the C. T. Bauer College of Business at the University of Houston.
-He considers himself as part of the MIS group of the faculty, and is growing to be a "boundary spanner," crossing the areas of operations and supply chain management.
+Xiao Ma considers himself as part of the MIS and BZAN groups of the faculty, and is growing to be a "boundary spanner" crossing the areas of operations and supply chain management.
 He graduated with a Ph.D. in Business from the University of Wisconsin-Madison, concentrating on Information Systems and Management.
 Xiao's previous and recent research focuses on identifying problematic online gambling behavior and proper interventions, behavior analytics in online labor and knowledge communities, economics of IS, and methodological issues in IS research, etc. His latest research focuses on healthcare analytics, natural experiments by which to reveal theoretical and managerial implications of digital system design change, and artificial intelligence and deep-learning algorithms, exploring how the advanced computational methods can benefit research in business analytics both theoretically and managerially.
 His research has appeared in premier information systems journals, including Information Systems Research, Journal of Management Information Systems, Decision Sciences, and Journal of the Association for Information Systems.

-Xiao received the Lucile and Leroy Melcher Excellence in Research Award from the Bauer College of Business, University of Houston, in 2020.
+Xiao received the Lucile and Leroy Melcher Excellence in Research Award, and the Dr. Ben Ostrofsky Research Award in Outstanding MIS Research from the Bauer College of Business, University of Houston, in 2020.

 - Quantitative research